Discount code statistics, measure the impact of your discount codes

 Tips for using the discount code statistics

-- Compare AOV - if the order value is lower with a discount code, you might consider setting a minimum purchase as a condition.
-You can do this directly in the discount code setup.
+- Compare the AOV, if the order value is higher with a discount code, the codes drive additional sales.
+If it's lower, you might just be discounting purchases that would have happened anyway.
+Consider setting a minimum purchase as a condition in the discount code setup.

-- Keep an eye on discount share over time - an increasing discount share can mean that customers get used to waiting for discounts.
+- Keep an eye on the discount percentage over time, an increasing discount percentage can mean that customers get used to waiting for discounts.
 This can erode your profit margin.

-- Check for old codes circulating - look for codes that are used but you thought had expired.
+- Check if old codes are circulating, look for codes that are used but you thought had expired.
 Some customers share codes on coupon portals.
 Consider setting an expiration date and usage limit.

-- Measure campaign impact - create unique codes for each campaign so you can see exactly which campaign is performing best.
+- Measure campaign performance, create unique codes for each campaign so you can see exactly which campaign is performing best.
 Combine with conversion rate statistics for the full picture.

 Discount codes are a powerful sales tool, but only if you keep an eye on the impact.
-Use the statistics to make sure your discounts are actually driving revenue - and not just eating into your profits.
+Use the statistics to make sure your discounts are actually driving revenue and not just eating into your profit margin.